Recruitment Settings

 - Students register for accounts with .edu email

-- Instructor searches for students by email domain
+- Search for students by email domain

-- Selects all students from roster
+- Select all students from roster

 - Students receive email invitations